 Field instructions: Write emergency ground-to-air signals and other notes with an indelible marker

-Flying saucer: Oh, righttoss to a friend, either human or canine.
-Just don't lose it, because it's so valuable!
+Flying saucer: In case you forgot: Toss to a friend, either human or canine.
+Just don’t lose it.

 Sled: Travel at extreme speeds by smearing the bottom with cooking oil